 The most important thing to keep in mind is that a Scope and Sequence is a tool.
 It should make planning your units and lesson plans easier.

 If you take the time to create a S&S, use it.
 And as you use it, adjust and edit it.
 Think of it as that little black dress (or suit — or sweat pants!) that is an essential element to your wardrobe.

-The temptation that comes along in the school year is that you’ll see a cool assignment on Pinterest — or maybe a team member wants to do a special project.
+The temptation that comes along in the school year is that you’ll see a cool assignment on Pinterest or TikTok — or maybe a team member wants to do a special project.
 Suddenly your S&S is out the window.

 If you are a seasoned teacher, you’ll be able to adjust and get back on track, but if you’re a new teacher, this will be a bigger challenge.

 Try to stay on track with your scope & sequence.

 And, that’s another reason why it’s a good idea to keep your S&S general rather than super specific with assignments, etc. You’ll be able to fit in new ideas and projects and still keep on track to teach all your standards in the year.